12 Activities for Girls

 Many fathers and sons enjoy getting physical together, but fathers are often less confident in their ability to share sports and physical activities with their daughters.
 Also, while little boys are more likely to end up in the emergency room than little girls, females are more likely to suffer sports injuries.
 According to one study, soccer is the riskiest sport for girls, and softball is more hazardous for girls than baseball is for boys.

-Fathers may justly be worried about how to encourage their daughters’ to be fit while protecting them from injury.
+Fathers may justly be worried about how to encourage their daughters to be fit while protecting them from injury.
 There are, however, a number of ways to get girls moving without putting them at undue risk.
-Consider these.
+Consider these:

 • Indoor Rock Climbing.
 With the protective gear and safety harnesses that are standard in indoor gyms, this sport can be both exciting and safe for both you and your daughter.
+It can also be socially engaging, as many gyms offer classes for members.

 • Walking and Running.
 Don’t overlook the value of walks, hikes, and runs with your daughter.
-You’ll have a chance to talk and bond, as well as building strength and endurance.
-You also might enjoy training together for a 5 or 10K.
+You’ll have a chance to talk and bond, as well as build strength and endurance.
+The sense of accomplishment after training together and finishing a 5K or 10K race can be enormous.

 8. Reading

 • Create a Reading Environment.
 Bring in interesting reading material, including magazines, coffee table books, encyclopedias, art books and the like.
-Make sure that your home has a quiet, comfy area for family members to read together.
+Make sure that your home has a quiet, comfy space for family members to read together.
 Either keep the area screen-free or be sure to turn them off.

 9. Jewelry Making

-Craft shops and toy stores have jewelry making kits for children, but if you’d rather wing it, try some of these projects.
-Note: the metal clasps, rings and other pieces that are used to make jewelry are called findings.
+Note: the metal clasps, rings, and other pieces that are used to make jewelry are called findings.
 Your child may be able to design and put together jewelry from an early age, but she may need your help with the findings and other finishing touches.

 • Bead Jewelry.
 Let your daughter choose beads and string them on elastic cord.
 Cut to fit your daughter’s arm or neck.
 When your child gets older, move to standard stringing methods.
 A necklace planner is an inexpensive accessory that makes beading easier.

 • Flower Jewelry.
 Attach silk flowers to hairbands or barrettes to make girly accessories.
-You can also glue a safety pin or brooch pin to the back of a flower, then pin it to a dress, hat or sash.
+You can also glue a safety pin or brooch pin to the back of a flower, then pin it to a dress, hat, or sash.

 10. Room Decor